Poland

 priorities as the existing legal arrangement of electing the judge members of the NCJ by the Sejm (lower house of the Parliament) constitutes one of the structural dysfunctions which, among others, has led to systemic deficiencies of the judicial appointment system and may further aggravate the situation if not rapidly addressed.
 A sequenced approach to reform efforts could thus be justifiable in the present circumstances, providing that it is accompanied by an in-depth reflection and a broader, meaningful, inclusive and participatory legislative reform process with a view to address the structural and systemic deficiencies of the judicial system in a more comprehensive, in-depth and systematic manner.

 In this context, it is welcome that the Bill Amending the Act on the National Council of the Judiciary of Poland (the Bill) reinstates the principle of s/election of judge members of the NCJ by their peers to restore the NCJ’s independence as exhorted by the ECtHR and in accordance with recommendations elaborated at the international and regional levels.
-In addition, a number of provisions of the Bill contain positive aspects that address some of the recommendations made by ODIHR in its 2017-2023 opinions, particularly with respect to the representativeness of the judiciary at large within the NCJ, the openness and
+In addition, a number of provisions of the Bill contain positive aspects that address some of the recommendations made by ODIHR in its 2017-2023 opinions, particularly with respect to the representativeness of the judiciary at large within the NCJ, the openness and transparency of the election of the judge members and willingness to enhance public inclusion in the processes of the NCJ.

-Show all 37 more documents
+Show all 38 more documents

 Comments